siyunfeng/PartyPal/README.md

 - Integrate Google maps and pin results with each search
-- Integrate Sign In with Google
 - Include additional categories such as photo booth, florist, music...etc.
-- Generate event invites to send to guests
+- Generate custom e-invitations to send guests and track an RSVP list

 ## Team